Disabilities, Learning Challenges, and Educational Tips

 • Focus on Phonemic Awareness and Fluency: The program helps students improve their ability to recognize, manipulate, and understand individual sounds in words and develop fluent reading.

-The WRS is often used in small-group or one-on-one settings, particularly in schools and tutoring environments.
+The Wilson Reading System (WRS) is often used in small-group or one-on-one settings, particularly in schools and tutoring environments.
 It is suitable for students from grade 2 through adulthood and is designed to help individuals who struggle with reading due to dyslexia or other language-processing challenges.